Softwire/strawberry-fair/frontend/src/pages/header-and-footer/footer.md

   _Nice **breaks**_

   and Styling
-placeHolderTitle: This is the title
+leftBoxTitle: This is the title
 copyright: © Strawberry Fair 2017
 ---